Giovanni Agnoloni (Florence, Italy, 1976) is a writer, a translator and a cultural blogger.

 After his Honours degree in Law, he devoted himself to literature and languages.

-He is the author of the novels Sentieri di notte (Galaad, 2012; published also in Spanish as Senderos de noche, El Barco Ebrio 2014 – and in Polish as Ścieżki nocy, Wydawnictwo Serenissima 2016), Partita di anime (Galaad, 2014), La casa degli anonimi (Galaad, 2014) and L’ultimo angolo di mondo finito (Galaad, 2017), (blending philosophy with thriller and sci-fi nuances).
+Furthermore, he is the author of the novels Sentieri di notte (Galaad, 2012; published also in Spanish as Las sendas de la noche, Ilíada Ediciones 2018 – and in Polish as Ścieżki nocy, Serenissima 2016), Partita di anime (Galaad, 2014; published in Polish as Rozgrywka dusz, Serenissima 2018), La casa degli anonimi (Galaad, 2014; published in Polish as Dom bezimiennych, 2018) and L’ultimo angolo di mondo finito (Galaad, 2017), (blending philosophy with thriller and sci-fi nuances).